cartalyst/sentry/docs/users/helpers.md

 #### hasAccess($permission)

 Checks to see if a user been granted a certain permission.
-This includes any permissions given to them by an groups they may be apart of as well.
+This includes any permissions given to them by groups they may be apart of as well.
 Users may also have permissions with a value of '-1'.
 This value is used to deny users of permissions that may have been assigned to them from a group.